shibukazu/open-ve/README.md

 In slave mode, Open-VE connects to the master server and syncs validation rules every 30 seconds.

-When a validation check request is made to the master server, it distributes the request across the connected slave servers.
+When a validation check request is made to the master server, it redirects the request across the connected slave servers.

-Additionally, you can directly request validation checks from the slave servers.
+Additionally, you can directly request validation checks to the slave servers.

 ![micro-validator](https://github.com/user-attachments/assets/e248d40c-bcc7-4219-a65a-5b243e101000)